mehulg25/mehulg25.github.io/_posts/2022-01-13-Hello-World.md

 Wondering what to expect from this website?

 As I am living in the states and all my friends are across the globe, It gets pretty tough to find a common time to connect.
 And if I am connecting with you, I would prefer knowing more about your life.
 So, to overcome these time differences and keep you all posted on my activities, I am starting this blog.
-Other than blogs, you can expect to come across some of the [side projects] () I am working on, music I am listening to, etc.
+Other than blogs, you can expect to come across some of the [side projects] (/projects) I am working on, [music](/music) I am listening to, etc.

 I don’t really want to fix a schedule to update this website as I don’t want to make it a compulsion.
 Hence, I will just update this website whenever I feel like.

 I request you all to subscribe to my newsletter using a little pop-up window on the home page in order to receive updates.
-In case you don’t see any pop-up, contact me, and I’ll manually add you to the mailing list.
+In case you don’t see any pop-up, [contact me](mailto:mehulg25@gmail.com), and I’ll manually add you to the mailing list.

 Honestly, I am pretty hyped about this and I hope that you are too!
 Do let me know how you feel about it.

 Thank you for reading.
 Until next time. :)

-__
+---

 This is the first time I’m writing a blog, so spare me for any grammatical errors.